diegovelizo/phenocause/README.md

-social factors, especially when those factors are correlated with genetic ancestry or the true polygenic score. `phenocause` is a simulation toolkit designed to address this problem by allowing researchers to simulate phenotypes where the contributions of genetics, population structure, and different types of confounding can be explicitly and precisely controlled.
+social factors, especially when those factors are correlated with genetic ancestry or the true polygenic score. `phenocause` is a simulation toolkit designed to address this problem by allowing researchers to simulate phenotypes where the contributions of genetics and different types of confounding can be explicitly and precisely controlled.
 The package implements a two-step
 workflow: first, sampling a set of causal variants to define a trait’s genetic architecture, and second, simulating a final phenotype based on